-4.3.16 The following interpretations apply:
+5.3.16 The following interpretations apply:

 - a) salaries should be disclosed in bands of £5,000 for officials and actual amounts for ministers.
 Salary and allowances covers both pensionable and non-pensionable amounts and includes, but may not necessarily be confined to: gross salaries; overtime; recruitment and retention allowances; private-office allowances or other allowances and any ex-gratia payments.
 It does not include amounts which are a reimbursement of expenses directly incurred in the performance of an individual's duties.
-Where applicable, performance pay or bonuses payable should be separately reported from salaries, in bands of £5000; - b) if a payment for compensation for loss of office (paid or receivable) has been made under the terms of an approved Compensation Scheme, the fact that such a payment has been made should be disclosed; - c) the estimated value of non-cash benefits (benefits in kind) should be disclosed to the nearest £100; and - d) the median earnings of the States; workforce and the ratio between this and the earnings of the highest paid employee. - e) the information on pensions should be disclosed as follows: - the real increase during the reporting year in the pension and (if applicable) related lump sum at retirement age in bands of £2,500; - the value at the end of the reporting year of the accrued pension and (if applicable) related lump sum at retirement age in bands of £5,000; - the value of the cash equivalent transfer value at the beginning of the reporting year to the nearest £1,000; - the real increase in the cash equivalent transfer value during the reporting year, to the nearest £1,000; and - the value of the cash equivalent transfer value at the end of the reporting year to the nearest £1,000; - 4.3.17 The remuneration report shall also include a segmental analysis of numbers of staff whose remuneration exceeds £100,000, by £10,000 band.
+Where applicable, performance pay or bonuses payable should be separately reported from salaries, in bands of £5000; - if a payment for compensation for loss of office (paid or receivable) has been made under the terms of an approved Compensation Scheme, the fact that such a payment has been made should be disclosed; - c) the estimated value of non-cash benefits (benefits in kind) should be disclosed to the nearest £100; and - d) the median earnings of the States workforce and the ratio between this and the earnings of the highest paid employee.
+The calculation is based on the full-time equivalent staff of the States at the reporting period end date on an annualised basis.
+The States shall disclose information explaining the calculation, including the causes of significant variances where applicable.